ICEL-conference/ICEL9-data-analysis-workshop/python/README.md

 conda install jupyter
 ```

+Now these packages have been installed in the `icel9workshop` environment and will only be available when it is activated.

 ## Python tutorial
 To test and verify that everything has been set up as it should please follow the instructions in the tutorial and
 make sure the tutorial code can be run.
 Please refer to the tutorial document found [here](./tutorial.md).

+## Advanced user installation instructions

+In order to run the tutorial and workshop (notebooks) an installation of python 3.11 and the packages listed under
+[Installing the required packages](#installing-the-required-packages) is required.
+This installation guide uses
+Miniconda to install and manage the environment but this is not strictly necessary.